jackie-astro/Physics-Informed-ML/README.md

         To address the issue of model's  degeneration performance when encountering data with randomly missing entries or non-uniform sampling frequencies, CUTS is proposed as a neural Granger causal discovery algorithm to jointly impute unobserved data points and build causal graphs, via plugging in           two mutually boosting modules in an iterative framework:

-         (i) Latent data prediction stage: designs a Delayed Supervision Graph Neural Network (DSGNN) to hallucinate and register irregular data                    which might be of high dimension and with complex distribution;
+        1. Latent data prediction stage: designs a Delayed Supervision Graph Neural Network (DSGNN) to hallucinate and register irregular data                    which might be of high dimension and with complex distribution;

-	 (ii) Causal graph fitting stage: builds a causal adjacency matrix with imputed data under sparse penalty.
+	2. Causal graph fitting stage: builds a causal adjacency matrix with imputed data under sparse penalty.

   </details>